 The first thing you must make sure of is that you can access your database from both the secure and the non-secure areas.
 Your host can tell you if this is possible when you contract the secure space.

 You will need to make a copy to your secure area of the thanks.asp and cart.asp pages.
 Also, you will need any images from your images directory that are used by these pages, the .css file and the whole vsadmin directory on the secure space.
-Make sure the database connection is set correcly in db_conn_open.asp If you are working with Frontpage then you will need to also upload the includes folder as this may well contain files that are required.
+Make sure the database connection is set correcly in db_conn_open.asp.

 As above, remember to make links in your site absolute to make sure that your customers do not get stuck on the secure portion of your site.